 - Ask someone to choose a card from the remaining cards in your hand.

 - Let them memorize it.

 - Add this card to your deck and ask to add 25 cards from the table.

 - Mentally count up to 26 and start dealing cards one at a time.

 - This is your audience ticket!

-2. Spell card tricks
+2. Spell card tricks for beginners

 How to Trick Bring a deck and let the spectator choose a random card.